-It was the Pharisees who expected a physical Kingdom set up with a physical Savior and King on earth as seen in Luke 17.20+ saying “when does the Kingdom appear”.
-And Christs reply?
-“It cometh not with (carnal) observation for the Kingdomof God is within you”.
+Paul like all Pharisees, was expected a physical Kingdom set up with a physical Savior and King on earth as seen in Luke 17.20+ saying “when does the Kingdom appear”.
+And Christ’s reply?
+“It cometh not with (carnal) observation for the Kingdom of God is within you”.
 Meaning it takes no physical form visible to the human eye.
 As it says in John 3 that only those born again can see the Kingdom of God.
 See they could not.
-The Pharisees were still looking without for something that is within
+The Pharisees were still looking without for something that is within.

 Yes like all the Pharisees he was looking for a physical manifestation of a savior, King and Kingdom to appear on earth.
 From this he had to be transformed by the Spirit.

-The Pharisees also believed in the resurrection, but not the resurrection of faith but of fact.
+The Pharisees also believed in s resurrection, but not the resurrection of faith but of fact.
 Terms like “the Kingdom of God, the Kingdom of Heaven, and the resurrection are all misunderstood by the Pharisaic mind as carnally experienced events for the eyes to behold.
 But you see flesh and blood does not inherit the things of God, but the re-spirited mind of faith does.

 The book of Acts spells out the qualifications to be an apostle to replace Judas as “one who witnessed the resurrected Lord.
 And Paul did, but not the way you think.
 He did not witness the event at the cross or the events after the empty tomb.
 But on the way to Damascus he saw a light 7 times brighter than the sun, brighter than humanly possible.
-Jesus said yo paul “for this reason I have appeared to you”.
+Jesus said to paul “for this reason I have appeared to you”.
 He took no carnally visible form.
-This is what qualified Paul as the 12th by being one who had witnessed the resurrection and one who had seen the Lord not as a man but in His true construct of light unknowable to the human senses as “the light that shines in the heart of every man.”
+This is what qualified Paul as the 12th by being one who had witnessed the resurrection, as one who had seen the Lord not as a man but in His true construct of light unknowable to the human senses.
 Yes Paul had “endured as seeing Him who is invisible.”
 (Hebrews 11) Do you?

 So as one who is qualified having seen the Lord to be a true apostle Paul had to become a witness unto the resurrection.
 Paul strove for just this cause as he explained to Harod “think it not strange that God raises the Dead?” who also pointed out that this was the resurrection that “the fathers strove night and day hoping to attain”.
 Not an event to wait for or something to be experienced after the body dies, but their duty to God to try to lay hold of.

 Paul acknowledged in Philippians that he sought to “lay hold of why Christ laid hold of” him, to attain to the richness and the fullness of Christ, to become a perfect man, “to attain to the resurrection” one revelation at a time saying “to the degree so walk ye in it”.
 He said that all who are mature are seeking the resurrection.
 But the resurrection that he was seeking was not like he had thought when he was a Pharisee.
 That mindset only made him at odds with the true Christ who said “why do you kick against the goads?